ziminji/objective-c-sql-query-builder/README.md

 This project is under heavy development.
 There are development plans to add:

 * Improved functionality to parse "XML to DDL" schema and raw SQLite statements into their SQL builder class equivalents;
-* The ability to process more than one SQL statement at a time;
 * More utilities (e.g. classes to handle validation, filtering, imports, exports, pagination, partitioning, and migration);
 * A database encryption layer for password protecting an SQLite database;
 * Unit-tests;